Orlandouchiha425/messageapp/README.md

 Challenges:
-reading more documentation and getting Socket io to work, will keep on reading
+reading more documentation and getting Socket io to work, will keep on reading more about socke.io